openspending/openspending/doc/deployment.rst

   the same command used for the initial setup::

     (env)~/var/srvc/openspending.org$ pip install -r pip-site.txt

+* Set up git submodules in src/openspending, as in :doc:`install`.

+* Set up site.ini as in :doc:`install`, with additional attention paid to:

+  openspending.migrate_dir must point to src/openspending/miration
+  inside the virtualenv, if site.ini is not in that directory

+* Set up the database:

+  $ ostool site.ini db init

+* Create the session storage directory, and set up permissions:

+  $ mkdir .pylons_data
+  $ chown www-data .pylons_data

 * The application is run through ``gunicorn`` (Green Unicorn), a fast, pre-fork based HTTP server for WSGI applications.
 The application provides